The Global Scrap Metal Industry in 2026: Trends, Challenges, and Future Outlook

 - Energy costs impacting processing economics

-- Competition for high-quality scrap as EAF adoption increases
+- Competition for high-quality scrap as EAF adoption accelerates

-Market analysts predict scrap prices will remain within specific ranges in the short term, with potential upward movement depending on steel demand and supply chain constraints.
+Market analysts expect scrap prices to remain range-bound in the near term, with potential upside depending on steel demand recovery and supply constraints.

 Market Segmentation and Applications